Skip to Main Content

 ATBME A strong ‘C’ grade average in Year 10 Humanities subjects and a demonstrated mature work ethic equivalent to a Year 12 standard.

-Chemistry: ATAR A1CHE/A2CHE Minimum of 72% Course average in Year 10 Science.
+Chemistry: ATAR A1CHE/A2CHE Minimum of 60% in Year 10 Science and a minimum of 75% in Mathematics Course 1b.

 Computer Science: ATAR A1CSC/A2CSC Minimum of ‘C’ in Course 1a or a ‘65%’ in Course 1b in Year 10 Mathematics

-ATCSC Minimum of a ‘C’ in Year 11 A1/A2 Applied Information Technology or B average across ATAR subjects along with an acceptance interview with Head of Digital Technologies.
+ATCSC Minimum of a ‘65’ in Year 11 A1/A2 Computer Science or B average across ATAR subjects along with an acceptance interview with Head of Digital Technologies.

 Dance: ATAR A1DAN/A2DAN Minimum of 60% in year 10 English (Course 2) or a 'C' grade or better in English (Course 1).
 Previous dance experience is recommended with a sound knowledge of dance skills, techniques, processes, elements and principles explored in the Year 7–10 Arts curriculum.